Diversity & Inclusion Start at the Top

 Whilst the creation of diverse teams has a huge upside, it is not simply a quota issue.
 Successfully leading these teams is key to driving long-lasting, sustainable transformation at your organization.

 Bringing diversity to your organization and fostering inclusive behavior in your Executive Team and Board of Directors guarantees change.
-It reinforces that diversity is something you absolutely value.
-It also assures that inclusion will become part of your culture.
+This practice reinforces that diversity is something you absolutely value.
+In addition, it ensures that inclusion will become part of your culture.

 It is imperative to authentically cascade diversity down into your organization.
 Leaders who lead by example and inspire their team members positively affect your top and bottom line and increase your ability to do this.